 Photo credit: MTA/Patrick Cashin

-The Grand Central Holiday Fair offers you the extraordinary opportunity to showcase your one-of-a-kind creations to more than one million New Yorkers, commuters, and tourists every day!
+The beloved Grand Central Holiday Fair offers you the extraordinary opportunity to showcase your one-of-a-kind creations to more than one million New Yorkers, commuters, and tourists every day!

 - CENTRALLY LOCATED IN A MAJOR TRANSIT HUB IN MIDTOWN MANHATTAN

 - 24-HOUR ON-SITE SECURITY

 The Holiday Fair fills Grand Central's historic Vanderbilt Hall with 76 booths featuring an exceptional mix of handmade products, including art, accessories, home goods, toys, jewelry, bath and body products, and men's, women's, and children's apparel.

 Artisans from recent Holiday Fairs have not only sold high volumes of product, but have also landed wholesale accounts with major retailers, sold pieces to museums, broadened their retail client bases, and have been profiled on local and national television.